 I am what’s commonly called a “patient gamer,” in that I don’t play most games when they are brand new (hi, /r/patientgamers!).
 Instead, I usually wait around for years and then only play the games that still hold up as being truly great after all the hype has washed away.

 With that in mind, retro gaming and console emulation is a big part of my gaming life.
-With the processing power of my OnePlus 7 Pro, I can emulate many games from the PlayStation 2 era and earlier without lag at 60FPS — but to play them right, you definitely need a solid Bluetooth controller.
+With the processing power of my OnePlus 7 Pro, I can emulate many games from the PlayStation 2 era and earlier without lag at 60FPS — but to play them correctly, you definitely need a solid Bluetooth controller.
 For that, I use the Xbox One Wireless Controller with a rechargeable battery and a smartphone clip attached.

 Annoyingly, the Xbox One Wireless Controller uses regular AA batteries as a default power source.
 In order to have the ability to recharge your controller easily, you need to purchase a rechargeable battery pack — which is crazy when you consider the PlayStation Dual-Shock 4 Controller has this feature built-in and usually costs the same as the Xbox version.